A financial modeling bootcamp

 Lesson 1: Fundable Milestones

-Fundable milestones are the key to unlocking a financial model that actually holds up.
-This lesson gives you the structure to populate your model with intent, organize your sheet so it stays usable as the business changes, and eliminate the kinds of mistakes that don’t look dramatic, but end companies.
+Fundable milestones are the foundation of a financial model that holds up under pressure.
+In this lesson, you’ll learn how to structure your model with intent, organize it so it stays usable as your company evolves, and avoid the quiet mistakes that don’t look dramatic… but end startups.

 Curriculum: